 Alongside the increase in the number of systematic reviews and other evidence syntheses, there has been growth in the evidence base to inform decisions on how we plan, do and share the findings of systematic reviews.
-However, substantial uncertainties remain to inform decisions that reviewers take across many aspects of the systematic review process, including, for example:
+However, substantial uncertainties remain across many aspects of the systematic review process, including, for example:

-- optimal approaches to searching and citation screening - the effectiveness of machine learning in supporting screening and/or data extraction - the effectiveness of different modes of sharing the findings of reviews with different audiences, among many others
+- optimal approaches to searching and citation screening - the effectiveness of machine learning in supporting screening and/or data extraction - the effectiveness of different modes of sharing the findings of reviews with different audiences

-In addition, developments in systematic review approaches need high-quality evidence to inform decisions about how they are done.
+Developments in systematic review approaches need high-quality evidence to inform decisions about how they are done.
 For example, living systematic reviews, which seek to reduce the time between the availability of the findings of primary research studies and their synthesis, need better evidence to inform decisions.

-These uncertainties can be resolved by doing a 'Study Within A Review' or SWAR.
+Such uncertainties can be resolved by doing a 'Study Within A Review' or SWAR.